M0nica/how-many-days-until/README.md

 ### `npm run lint`

+Run ESLint on the project and view lint errors and warnings.

+### `npm run lint-fix`

-Run ESLint on the project and apply automatic fixes to code.
+Run ESLint on the project and apply automatic fixes.

 ### `npm run build`